 $55 Lab Fee; Open to Degree and CDE students.
 Prereqs enforced by the system: ARTS 012; SART, AHST, ARTE Majors; ARTS, AHST Minors only; Restrictions to be lifted the Monday following Registration

-Grades are based on class participation, dedication towards self directed work, mastery of technique, respect for a clean studio, and your work assignments (projects) including group participation during critiques.
+GRADES: Grades are based on class participation, dedication towards self directed work, mastery of technique, respect for a clean studio, and your assignments including group participation during critiques.
 Much weight is placed on full, consistent class attendance, strong work ethic, problem solving, and seeing your work through from start to finish.
-The amount of time and effort you focus towards your work will directly impact your final grade.
-80% of your grade = Completion of Assigned Projects 20% of your grade = Consistent and Focused Studio and Class Participation.
+80% of your grade = Completion of Assigned Projects 20% of your grade = Consistent and Focused Studio Participation.

 Williams Hall 106 (View Campus Map)